araobp/odl-app/README.md

 From my experiences in the area of SDN, I conclude that SDN is just about software architecture and engineering optimized for a specific use case, and there is no one-fits-all SDN controller or platform.
 From now on, we had better focus on good-quality open source software components and integrating them into a purpose-built system on PaaS.

+Let's think about using OpenDaylight as a device driver for your SDN controller or vise versa.

 ##Chapter 1: Learning OpenDaylight MD-SAL

 First, you need to learn how to write your application on OpenDaylight.